Innovation for rural communities,

 The attempt to deal with these ramifications is part of an overall effort to tackle world poverty in developing countries.
 Currently there are numerous organizations trying to deal with off-grid regions, such as the UN, the World Bank and other aid organizations and businesses.
 Support in these areas cannot be planned without familiarity of the sociological structures and individual needs and culture of these communities.
 In the past, several unreasonably complicated or high maintenance technologies were sent to off-grid areas with the best of intentions, yet these provided unsuitable solutions for the local people.

-For these reasons, Eilat-Eilot Renewable Energy Initiative established the Off-Grid Technologies center, located in Kibbutz Ketura.
-The center is a demonstration site for off grid infrastructure and technologies, a test-field / validation center for start-up companies, a center for training and seminars on the topic of renewable energy and off grid eco-tech, and a tourist center for raising awareness to the off grid world.
-We are constantly looking for solutions to be demonstrated at our center, aspiring to show-case a variety of solutions for Food-Energy-Water (FEW) solutions.
-Including medical relief-aid solutions for places that have undertaken natural weather disasters or marginalized populations like refugee camps.
+Eilat-Eilot established an Off-Grid Technologies demonstration center, located in Kibbutz Ketura.
+The center is a site for technologies validation/ test-field, a center for training and seminars on the topic of renewable energy and off grid eco-tech, and a tourist center for raising awareness to the off grid world.

 The technologies displayed at the center get a high exposure to a variety of worldwide visitors, purchasing delegations, government and decision makers, donors, delegations from developing countries and more (approx. 5000 visitors a year).